 Weather and exposure to elements

 Wind energy projects are often located in settings that are subject to extreme weather and exposure to the elements.
 Lightning strikes on wind turbines are common, and additional equipment mounted on the turbine structure must be designed to avoid being damaged, as well as to protect against the potential for collateral damage to vulnerable wind turbine components.
 Corrosion is an issue of particular concern for offshore installations, as well as for land-based facilities near coastal areas.
 In regions with below-freezing temperatures, any equipment mounted on the outside of the nacelle risks being covered in snow and ice or struck by ice dropping from a blade tip.

-Permits or other regulations that impose operational conditions, requirements, or commitments on a site may affect the testing of a wildlife risk minimization technology or technique, and it may be necessary to obtain a research permit to conduct certain tests, such as different cut-in speeds.
+Permits or other regulations that impose operational conditions, requirements, or commitments on a site may affect the testing of a wildlife risk minimization technology or technique, and it may be necessary to obtain a research permit to conduct certain tests, such as different cut-in speeds or lighting.
 Other changes to turbine operations, or to turbines themselves, may require special approvals or permits from federal, state, or local agencies.